Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

                                                        "tokumx2_to_psmdb3_migration")
     repository to record the max applied GTID.

-    It is important to record the GTID as we will need it in the catch up phase.
+    It is important to save the GTID as we will need it in the catch up phase.
-    In the example below, we save the GTID value into /tmp/max_applied_gtid.txt for later retrieval.
+    In the example below, we save the GTID value into ~/max_applied_gtid.txt for later retrieval.

     ```